VintLin/pdf-comparator/README.md

 - `output_folder` (required): Path to the output folder.
 Comparison results will be saved in this folder.

-- `--image`: Optional argument.
-If specified, the program will perform image comparison.
-This option is enabled by default.

-- `--text`: Optional argument.
-If specified, the program will perform text comparison.
-This option is disabled by default.

 - `--cache` or `-c`: Optional argument for specifying a cache path.
 If a cache path is specified, the program will use caching to accelerate the comparison process.
 Caching is not enabled by default.

 ### Examples